yuqianglianshou/mazanoke_ice/README.md

 ### Web App

-1. Go to [MAZANOKE.com](https://mazanoke.com/), or self-host for better privacy.
+1. Go to [MAZANOKE.com](https://mazanoke.com/), or self-host for even stronger privacy.
 1. If your browser supports web apps, you'll see an "Install" button in the top-right.
 Click it to install.
 1. A shortcut to MAZANOKE will be added to your device and can even be used offline.